AusDTO/gov-au-content-guide/writing-for-the-web.md

 abstract: This is the abstract for the Writing for the Web section.
 It is used to populate a blurb on the content guide homepage.
 published: true
 ---
+## What is this section?

-**An overview of the key things you need to be thinking about when preparing information for the web.**
+**This section is an overview of the key things you need to be thinking about when preparing information for the web.**

 Writing for the web is different to writing for print.